deepalir25/Real-Madrid-Sports-Team/README.md

-Real-Madrid-Web-Page
+# Real Madrid Fan Hub

-This is a basic static website created as part of a university assignment.
+This is a basic static website created as part of a university assignment on Web Interface Technologies.

-Developer
+## Developer
 Deepali Rajput
-Dual Master's student in AI & Business Analytics and Marketing University of South Florida
+Dual Master's student in AI & Business Analytics and Marketing
+University of South Florida

-Description
+## Description
 The website provides:

-A homepage introducing the Real Madrid theme
+- A homepage introducing the Real Madrid theme
-An About page with developer info
+- An About page with developer info
-A mock teamx management form (CRUD)
+- A mock player management form (CRUD)
-A data analytics page using Chart.js
+- A data analytics page using Chart.js

-Technologies Used
+## Technologies Used
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Chart.js
+- Chart.js

-How to Use
+## How to Use
-Download or clone the repository and open index.html in a web browser.
+Download or clone the repository and open `index.html` in a web browser.